K-Mehanna/hello-world/README.md

 # READEME.md
-New repository for learning basics of GitHub
+New repository for learning basics of GitHub.
-Follwing the tutorial on GitHub Guides
+Following the tutorial on GitHub Guides